 If you do not have internet at this time, or your connection keeps failing during the upload, then GMS2 will store the crash zip in your %programdata%\GameMakerStudio2\Uploads folder and attempt to upload it in the background the next time you start GMS2 successfully.

 If you are totally unable to start GMS2 and you also have internet issues, then you can always later on "force" sending the report(s) to us at a time you know your internet connection is okay by running the new MiniDumpUploader.exe program you can find in your GMS2 installation folder.
 Again, this will just show a cmd window while the upload happens, then close itself and you should then see a confirmation that we received your crash report.

 If you click Don't Send...

 The crash-reporting dialogue and GMS2 are closed.
 That's all.

 So what actually gets sent?

 A zip file, typically around 5MB, containing the following:

 - A DXDiag report as a text file

 - A "mini dump" of GMS2's memory in RAM at the time of the crash (not human-readable)

 - A very small text file containing your GMS2 IDE and runtime version numbers, plus the version number of the privacy terms shown on the crash dialog

-- Your ui.log file (the ui_crash.log file is not created, now we have this new tool)
+- Your ui.log file (the old ui_crash.log file we used to ask for is not created now we have this new tool)

 - Your um.json user licensing/session information file